dyhes/zulip/docs/tutorials/life-of-a-request.md

 It can sometimes be confusing to figure out how to write a new feature, or debug an existing one.
-Let us try to follow a request through the Zulip codebase, and dive deep into how each part works.
+Let us try to follow a request through the Aloha codebase, and dive deep into how each part works.

 We will use as our example the creation of users through the API, but we will also highlight how alternative requests are handled.

 ## A request is sent to the server, and handled by [nginx](https://nginx.org/en/docs/)

-When Zulip is deployed in production, all requests go through nginx.
+When Aloha is deployed in production, all requests go through nginx.
 For the most part we don't need to know how this works, except for when it isn't working. nginx does the first level of routing--deciding which application will serve the request (or deciding to serve the request